 A Vigorous Defense Against Assault Charges

-Our criminal defense lawyers at Griffin, Cain & Herbig, Attorneys at Law, PLLC vigorously represent our clients charged with an assaultive offense.
+Our criminal defense lawyers at Griffin & Cain, Attorneys at Law, PC vigorously represent our clients charged with an assaultive offense.
 Our defense lawyers know the rights of our clients and are ready to assert them on their behalf.
 Your rights and personal freedom may be at stake, call and set up your free consultation today.

 Assault: A Broad Overview